 *Augsburg does not require the GRE or letters of recommendation

 Official transcripts for every undergraduate credit that were part of your bachelor’s degree are needed for the graduate application process.
-Transcripts from any previous graduate level work is also needed.
+Transcripts from any previous graduate level work are also needed.
 You can send your transcripts to Augsburg University by electronic transfer or by mail.

 Graduate admission into the MAT and MAE degree program for additional licensure requires applicants to hold a baccalaureate degree from an accredited four-year college or university with a minimum undergraduate cumulative grade point average of 2.5 (on a scale of A = 4.0).

 Upon acceptance to the MAT program, candidate transcripts are evaluated to determine any prior coursework that may be applied to the teaching license.
 Additionally, prior coursework is evaluated to be sure that an equivalent of the Liberal Arts Foundation in Augsburg’s undergraduate program has been met.

 If prompted by your institution to provide an e-mail address to which e-transcripts can be sent, please send to firstname.lastname@example.org.
 Transcripts sent via mail should be sent to: Graduate Admissions, 2211 Riverside Ave, Campus Box 65.
 Minneapolis, MN 55454.